-Demonstrate that analysis has begun to determine size for mass, attachment scheme, deployment process, and test results with ejection charge and electronics.
+- Demonstrate that analysis has begun to determine size for mass, attachment scheme, deployment process, and test results with ejection charge and electronics. - Discuss the major components of the recovery system (such as the parachutes, parachute harnesses, attachment hardware, and bulkheads).